Seagate Barracuda: Barracuda 7200.12 (2009)

 Available in capacities between 160 GB to 1 TB.
 Initial models (CCxx firmware) supported up to SATA 3 Gbit/s, while later revisions (firmware JCxx) support the newer SATA 6 Gbit/s interface.
 Their cache size can be 8 MB, 16 MB or 32 MB, depending on the drive model.
 Uses 500 GB platters.
 Power consumption is reduced from previous models, resulting in lower heat dissipation and claimed reliability improvements.
+The 7200.12 faired significantly better in reliability compared to its predecessor with a very low annual failure rate of 0.39%.
 Seagate announced launch of Barracuda 7200.12 on January 5, 2009.
 SATA 6 Gbit/s models replaced SATA 3 Gbit/s models in January 2011.

-Barracuda 7200.12 drives were also available under Maxtor brand, the model name under this brand was DiamondMax 23.
-Only SATA 3 Gbit/s models were available under Maxtor brand and was the last generation of DiamondMax drives produced.
-Seagate phased out Maxtor brand in October 2009, reviving it in 2016, except for internal HDDs.
+Barracuda 7200.12 drives were also available under the Maxtor brand, the model name under this brand was DiamondMax 23.
+Only SATA 3 Gbit/s models were available under the Maxtor brand and was the last generation of DiamondMax drives produced.
+Seagate phased out the Maxtor brand in October 2009, reviving it in 2016 for their external hard drive lineup.